andoniainaeli/demo_git/README.md

 # demo_git
-this is a simple demo for git
+this is a simple demo for git using github.com